Revoking a user is the operation that aims at removing his access rights to the organization. This is needed when:

 - the user has been compromised

-There is no way to revoke a single device instead of the entire user.
-This is intended given the compromised device has the knowledge of some cryptographic secrets shared among all the user’s devices.
+It is not possible to revoke a single device, only the entire user can be revoked.
+This is intended because the compromised device has the knowledge of some cryptographic secrets shared among all user’s devices.

 Revocation is done from the client, this option is accessible by right-clicking on a user:

 - Only an administrator of the organization can revoke a user

 Once a user is revoked, its devices are no longer allowed to connect to the Parsec server hosting the organization.
 In practice, this means the user won’t be able to make any changes or consult the data he had access to.

 However, from a cryptographic point of view, the revoked user still knows the encryption keys of the workspaces that have been shared with them.
 For this reason, those workspaces must be re-encrypted to ensure data security.

 Once a user is revoked, each owner of a previously shared workspace will be notified that a re-encryption operation is required.
 Owners can then perform re-encryption right away or wait to do it later (for example if multiple user are getting revoked in one batch).

 - During re-encryption, a workspace cannot be synchronized